wcfjeffrey/jeffreywoo-compliance-hk-ai-model/README.md

 <img src="assets/JeffreyWooComplianceHK15.png" alt="JeffreyWooComplianceHK15" width="1200" height="600" />

-**Note:** The percentages used for calculating the materiality thresholds (e.g., 0.75% of revenue, 75% of Overall Materiality for Performance Materiality, 5% of Overall Materiality for Clearly Trivial) can be adjusted by the user to suit the engagement’s risk profile and professional judgment.
+**Note:** The percentages used for calculating the materiality thresholds (e.g., 0.75% of Revenue for Overall Materiality, 75% of Overall Materiality for Performance Materiality, 5% of Overall Materiality for Clearly Trivial) can be adjusted by the user to suit the engagement’s risk profile and professional judgment.

 <img src="assets/JeffreyWooComplianceHK16.png" alt="JeffreyWooComplianceHK16" width="1200" height="600" />